Ankononenko/s21_matrix/linux_monitoring_v2/README.md

 ## Part 1.
 File generator

-After a brief look at the information found on Seb's computer, you walk into the break room and find out that Mike has taken your delicious sandwich, which you specially brought from home.

-You can't just let it slide, you have to prank him in return and teach him a lesson.

-This will give you a chance to practice working with files in bash scripts.
-It may be useful in preparing a test environment to set up monitoring tasks.

 **== Task ==**

 Write a bash script.
 The script is run with 6 parameters.
 An example of running a script: \